Indoor/Outdoor fitness ☼ Total protection ☼ Look good to feel good

 Original Active Stress Defense™ technology-enabled claims:

-- Gentle, non-greasy moisturizing stick designed for use on face, including the delicate area around the eyes and mouth
+- Patented gentle, non-greasy moisturizing stick designed for use on face, including the delicate area around the eyes and mouth

 - Non-nano, mineral-based broad-spectrum SPF 35+ sunscreen protects the skin from 97%+ of UV radiation